Add New Documentation via GitHub#

 Choose to commit directly to the branch you created in Step 1.

-Click Commit new file to save these changes to your branch.
+Click Propose new file to save these changes to your branch.

 Repeat these steps for all topics you need to create.

 Every new topic must be added to a table of contents.
 Add each new topic to the audience home page in the appropriate place.

 In the Pull Request window, click Create pull request.

 You should not need to change the branches selected.
 By default, you are requesting to merge the branch in your fork of the repository into the official repository’s main branch.